johnwcowan/r7rs-work/WG1BallotDurusau.md

 please choose one of the following options or write in your own proposal.

 * generic - `string-normalize` converts to a single implementation-defined normal form
 * separate - `string-compose-canonical`, `string-decompose-canonical` and `string-decompose-compatibility` gives orthogonal control over the normalization being performed
 * specific - `string-normalize-{nfd,nfc,nfkd,nfkc}` converts explicitly to the four normal forms defined in the Unicode standard
 * agnostic - `string-ni=?' etc. provides an API of basic normalization insensitive procedures without explicitly converting the strings, analagous to `string-ci=?'

-Note UnicodeCowan currently provides specific normalization procedures.
+Note [UnicodeCowan](UnicodeCowan.md) currently provides specific normalization procedures.

-  * '''Options:''' generic,separate,specific,agnostic,no,module,wg2,undecided
+* **Options:** generic,separate,specific,agnostic,no,module,wg2,undecided
-  * '''Preferences:'''
+* **Preferences:**

-=== #27 string-ref/set! access time ===
+### #27 string-ref/set! access time

 R6RS suggests string-ref and string-set! work in O(1) time, implying strings are implemented